rdmsr/tisix/README.md

 **Tisix** is an operating system written in C++17 (I try not to overuse it though).

 ## Features
-- tiny microkernel (~2k LoC)
+- Tiny microkernel (~2k LoC).
-- rich and modern C++ freestanding library
+- Rich and modern C++ freestanding library.
-- portable codebase (In the architecture way)
+- Portable codebase (In the architecture way).
-- permissive license
+- Permissive license.

 ## Why C++?
 C was becoming limiting in terms of metaprogramming and namespaces.
 In this repo, I try not to overuse C++ features such as templates and stuff that make code totally unreadable